Forex Signals for Fundamental Traders

-Technical forex signals – On our team of analysts we have ‘market’ analysts who specialize in technical analysis.
-In the long term, the fundamental outlook is what sets the direction of a currency or a forex pair, but in the shorter term technical indicators drive the market around.
-These analysts use indicators such as: support and resistance levels, trend lines and channels, moving averages, as well as overbought and oversold levels which are defined by the stochastic, and RSI indicators etc. So, the technical analysis gives us another point of view of the market.
+- Technical forex signals – On our team of analysts we have market analysts who specialize in technical analysis.
+In the long term, the fundamental outlook is what sets the direction of a currency or a forex pair, but in the shorter term, technical indicators drive the market around.
+These analysts use indicators such as support and resistance levels, trend lines and channels, moving averages, as well as overbought and oversold levels which are defined by the stochastic, and RSI indicators etc. So, the technical analysis gives us another point of view of the market.
 Therefore, you can use the forex signals based on a this as a confirmation if they pair up with your fundamental analysis.
-You can also simply re-evaluate your fundamental analysis for a certain pair if the technical forex signals contradicts your technical analysis.
+You can also simply re-evaluate your fundamental analysis for a certain pair if the technical forex signals contradict your technical analysis.

 As you can see, forex signals are very useful for a fundamental trader.
 Fundamental traders base their trading strategy on the economic and political news, but experiencing events with significant market impact are scarce.
 This minimizes the trading opportunities for the fundamental traders, so receiving trade ideas from other professionals using scalping and technical methods is very beneficial.
 It’s also the reason to subscribe to a great forex signal provider.

 Check out other useful forex signals articles here and learn how to use our forex signals.